kubernetes/community/contributors/chairs-and-techleads/program-manager.md

 the SIG.
 - They are willing to observe current processes and development practices and listen to SIG leads and contributors before making any recommendations.
-- They're involved in the day-to-day workings of the SIG—attending meetings, following discussions on Slack, learning about the priorities and technical responsibilities and plans for the group.
+- They're involved in the day-to-day workings of the SIG—attending (or in some cases hosting) meetings, following discussions on Slack, learning about the priorities and technical responsibilities and plans for the group.
 This heightens their ability to make relevant suggestions and decisions.